-Wrong Side of the Wall – Today I want us to look at the thirteenth chapter of Hebrews, the concluding chapter of a power-filled book.
+Today I want us to look at the thirteenth chapter of Hebrews, the concluding chapter of a power-filled book.
 A book whose primary audience are the Jews.
 But there is so much value also in this book for Gentiles.
 Chapter eleven is the Hall of Faith.
-Chapter twelve proclaims, “Therefore, since we are surrounded by such a great cloud of witnesses…” And then, with Spirit-filled solemnity and a sense of urgency, the author starts winding down while injecting bits of truth that the Holy Spirit inspired the author to include before the benediction.
+Chapter twelve starts with, “Therefore, since we are surrounded by such a great cloud of witnesses…” And then, with Spirit-filled solemnity and a sense of urgency, the author starts winding down while injecting bits of truth that the Holy Spirit inspired the author to include before the benediction.

 One truth that seems especially crucial for us to understand is the importance that Jesus was crucified outside of the city of Jerusalem.
 This passage is in Hebrews 13:11-14 (ESV):

 11 For the bodies of those animals whose blood is brought into the holy places by the high priest as a sacrifice for sin are burned outside the camp.

 12 So Jesus also suffered outside the gate in order to sanctify the people through his own blood.

 13 Therefore let us go to him outside the camp and bear the reproach he endured.